Theory Lessons

 Elementary and Intermediate Theory

-The selection of book(s) at this level of theory directly depends on what age they are, what prior knowledge they have, what time-frame they need to complete the level in, and/or what learning format they thrive best in.
+The recommended books at this level of theory directly depends on what age the student is, what prior knowledge they have, what time-frame they need to complete the level in, and/or what learning format they thrive best in.
 Each of these topics are discussed in the paragraphs below.

 RCM's Celebrate Theory Series